less/less-docs/content/usage/third-party-compilers.md

 lessp.pl styles.less > styles.css
 ```

-### Windows

-Note - the official less node runs on windows, the following are just alternative windows versions.

 **Windows Script Host**

+Note - the official less node runs on windows, so we ar enot sure why you would use this.

 [LESS.js for Windows](https://github.com/duncansmart/less.js-windows) with this usage:

 ```bash